vand3rlinden/vand3rlinden.github.io/content/post/m365-protect-against-aitm-phishing.md

 ### Block Risky Web Categories with Microsoft Defender for Endpoint
 AiTM phishing kits often use newly registered domains and parked domains to host their proxy phishing sites.
 These domains are frequently created just hours before an attack to avoid detection by traditional domain reputation engines.

-To proactively block access to such sites, you can configure web content filtering in Microsoft Defender for Endpoint (MDE):
+To proactively block access to such sites, you can configure web content filtering in Microsoft Defender for Endpoint:
 - In the Microsoft 365 Defender portal, go to Settings > Endpoints > Advanced features > Enable: Web content filtering.
 - Once enabled, navigate to: Endpoints > Web content filtering
 - Create a policy that blocks the following categories: